mohamuhsin/foodies-app/README.md

 ### 18. Loading & Rendering Meal Details via Dynamic Routes & Route Parameters:
 > Worked on meal details, got meals from db where slug=slug from db and used params prop to access the mealSlug object and its value, and to display the meal details.

+### 19. Throwing Not Found Errors For Individual Meals:
+> Used the NotFound() method to throw the closest not-found.js page incase unavailabe slug is searched by a user.